FluentValidation/FluentValidation/docs/_doc/upgrading-to-8.md

 Use of the `ValidatorAttribute` to wire up validators is no longer recommended and have been moved to a separate `FluentValidation.Attributes` package.

-- In ASP.NET Core projects, you should use dependency injection the service provider instead (this has been the default behaviour)
+- In ASP.NET Core projects, you should use the service provider to wire models to their validators (this has been the default behaviour for ASP.NET Core projects since FluentValidation 7)
 - For desktop or mobile applications, we recommend using an IoC container to wire up validators, although you can still use the attribute approach by explicitly installing the `FluentValidation.Attributes` package.
-- In legacy ASP.NET projects (MVC 5 and WebApi 2), the ValidatorAttribute is still the default approach, and the `FluentValidation.Attributes` package will be automatically installed.
+- In legacy ASP.NET projects (MVC 5 and WebApi 2), the ValidatorAttribute is still the default approach, and the `FluentValidation.Attributes` package will be automatically installed for compatibility.
 However, we recommend using an IoC container instead if you can.

 ### Validating properties by path

 You can now validate specific properties using a full path, eg:

 ```csharp
 validator.Validate(customer, "Address.Line1", "Address.Line2");